Simplegram/dark-v2/README.md

 # dark-v2
 A remake of the original Darkgloow bot code

-Discord bot with discord.py
+Discord music bot powered by discord.py and lavalink

-Multi-purpose bot just for fun

-No code copying without permission!
+Currently this bot is only for private use only.
+It can't handle multiple servers.
+I'm too lazy to make it public capable.